-Early indications for 2020/21 suggest:-
+Early indications for 2021/22 suggest:-

-- Apprenticeship enrolments are likely to be down by 30%; and - Adult enrolments will meet contract targets based on a presumed uptake in unemployed provision after lockdown. - Project monies are estimated to make up the shortfall in apprenticeship income
+- Apprenticeship enrolments are likely to be far above last year and nearly 20% above pre-pandemic levels - Adult enrolments will meet contract targets based on a presumed uptake in unemployed provision after lockdown. - 16-18 numbers will be similar to the year 20/21.